Policy: 201.D Vehicle Rental and Gas

-Toll-Free: 866-230-8787 or 920-230-6467 to reserve a vehicle.
+- Fox World Travel: To reserve a vehicle, travelers can contact Fox World Travel directly at (866) 230-8787 (toll free) or (920) 230-6467.
 Contract vehicle rental rates are automatically applied when reservations are made through Fox World Travel.

-Vehicle Classes: If a vehicle larger than the Standard/Intermediate class is required, justification must be provided for payment/reimbursement (e.g. three or more passengers, bulky equipment).
+Note: If a vehicle larger than the Standard/Intermediate class is required, justification must be provided for payment/reimbursement (e.g. three or more passengers, bulky equipment).
 When determining the number of passengers, only individuals traveling on State/UW business are included in the count.
 View the Car Rental Industry Codes to determine the type/size of vehicle and additional services rendered, that are typically coded on the car rental agency agreements and/or receipts.

-The contract vendor rates include collision damage waiver (CDW) and liability insurance for most rentals.
-Travelers should verify that the State/UW’s contract ID number is referenced on the rental agreement to ensure contract coverage.
-If the contract vendor does not provide insurance, or it is necessary to rent from a non-contract vendor, collision damage waiver and liability insurance must be purchased and will be reimbursed.
-Any additional insurance coverage is considered a personal expense.
+- For Domestic Rentals:The contract vendor rates include collision damage waiver (CDW) and liability (LDW) insurance for all domestic rentals.
+Travelers should verify the UW’s contract ID number is referenced on the rental agreement to ensure contract rates and coverage.
+If it is necessary to rent from a non-contract vendor (e.g. no contract vendor is available at a location, the contract vendor at the location does not have vehicles available), collision damage waiver and liability insurance must be purchased and will be reimbursed.
+Insurance coverage for personal property is considered a personal expense and will not be reimbursed.
 Questions involving insurance should be directed to the UW - Madison Risk Management Office.

 Fueling a Rental Vehicle